ffaann02/online-wedding/README.md

 # Closed!!!
-## Merged with "Paperless" web application project
+## This project is not being developed further.